Homemade Stuffed Seitan Roast En Croute

 Three photos showing the process of rolling and wrapping a stuffed homemade seitan roast for the holidays.

-When your roast is almost finished cooling, preheat the oven to 400F, line a baking sheet with parchment paper, and roll out the puff pastry sheet to be slightly longer than the roast.
+When your roast is almost finished cooling, preheat the oven to 400F, line a baking sheet with a piece of parchment paper, and roll out the puff pastry sheet to be slightly longer than the roast.

 Carefully unwrap the foil from the roast and re-wrap it tightly and evenly in the puff pastry, pinching the seam and ends to seal.
 If you have excess puff pastry, feel free to cut it off.